Customers | Miscellaneous Customers

 Miscellaneous Customer Overview

-A Miscellaneous Customer is defined in this chapter as a common customer ID used to identify a group of customers.
+A Miscellaneous Customer is defined in this section as a common customer ID used to identify a group of customers.
 This feature should be used sparingly based on the reasons listed below.

-Whenever a sales invoice is processed or whenever a payment is received, EBMS requires that a customer ID be used to identify the invoice recipient or the source of the payment.
-The need may arise to process a sales invoice to a customer that you never expect to do business with again and about whom you do not wish to maintain detailed information.
+Whenever a sales invoice is processed or whenever a payment is received, EBMS requires that a Customer ID be used to identify the invoice recipient or the source of the payment.
+The need may arise to process a sales invoice for a customer that you never expect to do business with again and about whom you do not wish to maintain detailed information.

 A Miscellaneous Customer may also be created in a point-of-sale environment where customer information is not entered for individual sales orders.
-For example a generic customer may be created for all sales recorded on POS station 1.
-Enter the Miscellaneous customer ID into the Sales > Options as shown below so that the sales invoice defaults to the Miscellaneous customer each time the invoice is opened.
+For example, a generic customer may be created for all sales recorded on POS station 1.
+Enter a generic Customer ID into the Default sales customer to option in Sales > Options > Invoices and S.O.s tab as shown below, so that the sales invoice defaults to a miscellaneous customer each time the invoice is opened.

 Miscellaneous customers may also be used for e-commerce website sales.
-Review the Configuring the Shopping Cart > Creating a Generic Customer section of the e-commerce documentation for more details on creating a miscellaneous customer for an e-commerce site.
+Review the Creating a Generic Customer section of the e-commerce documentation for more details on creating a miscellaneous customer for an e-commerce website.

 It is recommended that you do NOT use a miscellaneous customer for the following situations:

-• If customer address, telephone numbers or other contact information needs to be recorded for mailing purposes.
+• If a customer's address, telephone number, or other contact information needs to be recorded for mailing purposes.

 • If this customer is expected to purchase products again.

-• If a sales order has been printed and given to the customer.
+• If a sales order will be printed and given to the customer.

 • If the customer is sales tax exempt.

-• If the product sold includes a warranty or additional services will be rendered relating to the product sold.
+• If the product sold includes a warranty or additional services relating to the product sold.

 • If a down payment or deposit was received from the customer for a product listed on the sales order.